60 FPS vs 144 FPS: Does Higher FPS Actually Matter?

 Gaming at 144 FPS has been a night/day difference for me personally but everyone is going to have a different perspective when it comes to this.

-It usually boils down to either the amount of money it takes to achieve higher FPS rates is too high or the difference isn’t significant enough to justify the upgrades that are necessary.
+It usually boils down to either the amount of money it takes to achieve higher FPS rates is too high or the difference isn’t significant enough to justify the necessary upgrades.

 If you want to see the true difference then I’d highly recommend going to your nearest electronics store.

-Or maybe you have a friend that has a 144hz monitor with a gaming rig that can run games around 144 FPS.
+Or maybe you have a friend who has a 144hz monitor with a gaming rig that can run games around 144 FPS.
 If so, then be sure to check it out.

 Experience 144 FPS In Person